Tinkerforge/doc/en/source/Software/Brickd.rst

 The WebSocket port option has ``listen.websocket_port`` as key.
 An value of 0 or removing the ``listen.websocket_port`` key disables the WebSocket support.
-Here is the WebSocket part of an example configuration using the recommened value 4280 as WebSocket port:
+Here is the WebSocket part of an example configuration using the recommended value 4280 as WebSocket port:

   .. code-block:: none